silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 print a, b, c, d, e, f, g, h, i, j, k
 ```
-Here is an example of the above program:
+Here is a sample input from the sentence program:
 ![Jack](http://farm8.staticflickr.com/7333/12091866115_848778dd3f_b.jpg)

 <b>(2) Below is a program that will compute mpg for a car:</b>